Maximise your Avios, air miles and hotel points

 There are still a few loose ends though:

-• the failure to keep up with Hilton and Marriott in offering ‘experiences’ rewards, although these are being trialled again at present
+• the failure to keep up with Hilton and Marriott in offering ‘experiences’ rewards, although a fresh attempt is now being made to build up momentum here, for eg with a Six Nations partnership

 • the contact centre in the Philippines is known to struggle to resolve queries at times, although Ambassador members get a dedicated email address which I have always found to work well